passageidentity/passage-php/README.md

 ### In passage-node

-Use passage-node to implement Passkey Complete into your Node.js backend to authenticate requests and manage users.
+Use passage-php to implement Passkey Complete into your PHP backend to authenticate requests and manage users.

 | Product | Compatible |
 | --- | --- |